Overcome Those Winter Woes with This Timely Gas Heater Guide

 What Everyone Ought to Know About Gas Heating

-Although anyone looking to save on energy bills and reduce their carbon footprint will benefit from upgrading to gas heating.
+Although anyone looking to save on energy bills and reduce their carbon footprint will benefit from upgrading to a gas heater.
 Here are the key advantages of using natural gas:

 Efficiency: Gas heaters are incredibly efficient.
-According to CHOICE, up to 90 per cent of the energy consumed by gas heaters is transferred directly into heat, and it’s achieved almost instantaneously without a heater needing time to warm up.
+According to Choice, up to 90% of the energy consumed by gas heaters is transferred directly into heat, and it’s achieved almost instantaneously without a heater needing time to warm up.

 Considering that one large gas heater with a capacity of up to 25 MJ/h has the same heat output as three separate 2kW split system air conditioners, it’s easy to see why gas heaters are often favoured over the electric alternatives.